the-pudding/lambda-node-template/README.md

 	- Rule type: `Schedule expression`
 		- example: every 10 minutes `rate(10 minutes)` or `cron(0/10 * * * ? *)`
 		- [https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html](docs)

+### Misc
+* When installing new dependecies, make sure they are in "depedencies" not "devDependencies"